ThiagoCorreaSilva/MushcFlow/README.md

 Random track and loop!📻

-A Log System who will show you if a error occurred! (the folder with logs is in root folder)📢
+A Log System who will show you if a error occurred! (the folder with logs is in the root folder)📢

 You can also add songs who you already have in your device!